soundchaser128/clip-mash/README.md

 # ClipMash

-ClipMash is a video editing app that allows you to automate creating compilations from multiple videos stitched together.
+ClipMash is a video editing app that allows you to automate creating compilations from multiple videos.
 It's mostly made for, ahem, adult content, which is why it can connect to [Stash](https://stashapp.cc/) and fetch videos and scene markers from there to guide the video creation process.
-You can also use local files and set the markers in ClipMash itself and then genrate a compilation based on that.
+You can also use local files and set the markers in ClipMash itself and then generate a compilation based on that.

 ## Usage
 Download the binary for your OS from the releases page and run it.
 A new browser tab should open with the GUI